Selven11/drinksymbols/README.md

-I made a few symbols that would look nice 3d printed and on a keychain!!
+I made a few drink symbols that would look nice 3d printed and on a keychain!!